 Who We Are

-Established in 1947, Diamond Cellar Holdings is now one of the largest independent jewelry companies in the United States with six stores located in Columbus, Ohio; Nashville, Tennessee and one in Tulsa, Oklahoma.
+Established in 1947, Diamond Cellar Holdings is now one of the largest independent jewelry companies in the United States with five stores located in Columbus, Ohio; Nashville, Tennessee and one in Tulsa, Oklahoma.
 Together we represent some of the best brands in the world.

 Our passion has been serving you, our customer, by ensuring you get a personalized experience each time you walk through our doors.
 Whether it’s in sales, custom design, or repair - you’ll deal with some of the most talented and highly trained people in the country.
 We guide you step by step through the process of buying a piece of jewelry to ensure you get exactly what you want.